raspberrypilearning/xai-challenge-submit/en/step_3.md

-## Plan: Empathise, Define, Ideate
+## Plan: Empathise, define, ideate

-Now it's time to plan your ML app!
+Now it's time to plan your machine learning app!

-Alright, let's dive into the first three stages with some zest and zeal!
+Let's start with the first three stages of the design thinking process!

 Before you set off on any epic quest, you need a map, right?
-In the world of **design thinking**, the first three steps - Empathise, Define, and Ideate - are like plotting your course on that treasure map!
+In the world of **design thinking**, the first three steps - Empathise, Define, and Ideate - are like plotting your course on that map!

-**Empathise** is all about chatting with fellow adventurers (or users) and understanding what they're looking for.
-It's like asking your friends what they'd love in a treehouse before you start building.
+**Empathise** is all about talking to fellow adventurers (or users) and understanding what they want.
 Next up, **Define**!
-This is where you pinpoint the main quest, like deciding that your treehouse needs a slide and a secret room.
-It's where you lay out all the features of your project and what you need to make that a reality.

-Finally, **Ideate** is the fun creativity party where all ideas are welcome.
-Dream of a treehouse with a chocolate fountain?
-Or maybe one that floats?
-Jot it all down!
+This is where you pinpoint the main quest and list all the features of your project and what you need to make that a reality.
+Finally, **Ideate** is the really creative part, where all ideas are welcome.

-These three stages are the planning part of the cycle.
-It's like sketching out the blueprint of your treehouse before hammering the first nail.
-So, before you dive into making your next big thing, let's chat, define, and dream big.
+These three stages are the planning part of the process.
+So, before you start making your machine learning app, take some time to chat, define, and dream big.

 --- task ---

 **Empathise: Ask yourself these questions or discuss them in your group and write the answers in your Blueprint.**

-1. **Who's It For?**: Who do you think will use this app the most?
+1. **Who's it for?**: Who do you think will use this app the most?
 What do they want the app to help them with?

-2. **What's Out There?**: Do you know if they're using any other apps or tools for this?
-What's cool or not-so-cool about those?
+2. **What's out there?**: Do you know if your users currently use any other apps or tools for this?
+What's cool or not so cool about those?

-3. **Data Stuff**: What kind of things (data) do they see or use often?
+3. **Data stuff**: What kind of things (data) do they see or use often?
 How do they sort or group these things right now?

-4. **Easy-Peasy or Techy?**: Do you think they want something super simple, like a toy, or something a bit more complex?
+4. **Easy-peasy or techy?**: Do you think your users want something super simple, like a toy, or something a bit more complex?

-5. **Imagine This**: Can you picture a time or place they'd use this app?
+5. **Imagine this**: Can you picture a time or place that this app would be used?
 Why would it be super helpful then?

-6. **Secrets Safe?**: How would they feel about sharing their information or images with the app?
-Would they want some things to stay private?
+6. **Secrets safe?**: How do your users feel about sharing their information or images with the app?
+Do they want some things to stay private?

-7. **Dream Results**: After using the app, what awesome thing do they hope will happen?
-Maybe find things faster or see cool patterns?
+7. **Dream results**: After using the app, what awesome thing does your user hope will happen?
+Maybe find things faster, or see cool patterns, or notice trends?

 --- /task ---